marco-almeida701/Clone-Instagram/README.md

 # Clone-Instagram
-Cloning Instagram with HTML and CSS
+Cloning Instagram with HTML and CSS.